-- 8) Withdrawals: January 23, 2017 is the last day you can drop the class and get your tuition refunded.
-The last day you can drop this course and have no record on your transcript is February 5, 2017.
-The last day to drop this course is March 26, 2017.
-If you withdraw between February 6 and March 26, 2017, inclusive, you will receive a WN on your transcript if you never completed any assignment; a WP if you have greater than 60% of the points possible at the time of your request on exams, homework, quizzes and class participation; or a WF if you have less than 60% of the points possible at the time of your request.
+8) Withdrawals: If you withdraw you will receive a WN on your transcript if you never completed any assignment; a WP if you have greater than 60% of the points possible at the time of your request on exams, homework, quizzes and class participation; or a WF if you have less than 60% of the points possible at the time of your request.
 No exams or other grades are dropped in this calculation.
 Lab grades are not included in this calculation.
 In Academica: select "Course Withdrawal" from the Registration Menu under Student Resources.
-A SMART Check is required.
+A \\\SMART Check\\\ is required.
 After the registrar processes your request they send it to Dr. Myhr to assign a grade.
 This can take up to five business days.
-For the academic and registration calendar, see reg.wayne.edu/students/calendar16-17.php. - 9) For any and all issues not covered in this syllabus, refer to the "Student Code of Conduct", which can be found at http://doso.wayne.edu/assets/codeofconduct.pdf - 10) University closures will be publicized through: - the university emergency broadcast system (broadcast.wayne.edu), - WSU Homepage (www.wayne.edu), - the University Newsline (313) 577-5345, - WDET-FM (Public Radio 101.9) and - by other local radio and television stations.
+For the academic and registration calendar, see wayne.edu/registrar/registration/calendar19-20

+- 9) For any and all issues not covered in this syllabus, refer to the "Student Code of Conduct", which can be found at doso.wayne.edu/assets/codeofconduct.pdf - 10) University closures will be publicized through: - the university emergency broadcast system (broadcast.wayne.edu), - WSU Homepage (www.wayne.edu), - the University Newsline (313) 577-5345, - WDET-FM (Public Radio 101.9)

-If an hourly exam is scheduled on a day when the University or lecture room is officially closed during class, the exam will be held during the next scheduled meeting of lecture that occurs when the University and room are open, or as indicated on the class blackboard site.
+If an hourly exam is scheduled on a day when the University or lecture room is officially closed during class, the exam will be held during the next scheduled meeting of lecture that occurs when the University and room are open, or as indicated on the class Canvas site.

-If the University or lab room is officially closed during your lab, any assignment that was due that day is then due at the next scheduled meeting of lecture or your lab that occurs when the University or lab are open, whichever comes first, or as indicated on your lab blackboard site.
+If the University or lab room is officially closed during your lab, any assignment that was due that day is then due at the next scheduled meeting of lecture or your lab that occurs when the University or lab are open, whichever comes first, or as indicated on your lab Canvas site.

-11) Updates and corrections to this syllabus will be described in class and/or posted on the course Blackboard site.
-You are responsible for checking Blackboard announcements and your University email account.
-I recommend checking at least once each business day of a semester in which you are enrolled.
+11) Updates and corrections to this syllabus will be described in class and/or posted on the course Canvas site.
+You are responsible for checking Canvas announcements and your University email account.
+I recommend checking at least once each business day.

-I will post a detailed schedule for each unit on Blackboard.
-I will also post a schedule of lab assignments on Blackboard.
+I will post a detailed schedule, reading and learning objectives for each unit on Canvas.
+Labs will begin on September 4, 2019.